Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

 \subsection{Algorithmic structure}

-The algorithm is based on alternatively descending along the lower-level and upper-level objective function.
-Specifically, between two updates at upper-level, the lower-level iterates descend along the lower-level objective function, corresponding to the current upper-level variable, for a fixed number of steps.
-Following which the upper level iterates descend along an ``approximated'' zeroth-order gradient estimator evaluated at the lower-level iteration in current round. \paragraph{Leader's strategy update} The algorithm resembles a gradient descend algorithm where we use a zeroth-order gradient estimator.
-More formally, the update is given as follows
+The algorithm is based on alternatively moving towards solution to the variational inequality at lower level and descending along the upper-level objective function.
+Specifically, between two updates of leader (upper-level), the followers (lower level) employ an iterative adaptive rule, aimed to solve the variational inequality \(\SOL(\cdot)\), for a fixed number of steps.
+Following which, the upper level iterates descend along an ``approximated'' gradient estimator, inspired from zeroth-order optimization (\cite{spall1997one, flaxman2004online}), evaluated at the lower-level iteration in current round. \paragraph{Leader's strategy update} The leader's update rule is as follows: